by Hannah Craven

 “Caron is today the best remaining example of a raised bog in England and Wales.
 Much of the bog is protected as a National Nature Reserve and it provides opportunities to study the development of raised bogs.

-There are now an extensive three-and-a-half kilometre network of boardwalks and a to explore the area and a purpose built observation building, also a visitor centre on the Pontrefendigaid to Tregaron road.
+There are now an extensive three-and-a-half kilometre network of boardwalks waiting to be explored as well as a purpose-built observation building, also a visitor centre on the Pontrefendigaid to Tregaron road.
 There are always Red Kites in the skies.

 If you are looking for somewhere to grab a bite to eat, there are a selection of choices in nearby Tregaron, Pontrhydfendegaid and Fair-Rhos – which can all be found on the B4343.